William Hotchkiss

 !Note: Apparent Hawkeswood line.

-!Notes: No, I don’t know that this is John’s father.
+!Notes: No, I don’t know for sure that this is John’s father, as there were no birth records at this time.
 It is however an early use of the surname and if he was giving away land in exchange for service in 1471, I will make a guess that he was old enough to be John’s father and fairly well off.
 If he was also elected bailiff in 1455 that further confirms his age to before 1430.
 His presence probably just means that there are more Hotchkisses yet wating to be found, although he was in a reasonable location at about the right time to suggest he belongs here in the family.
 If he was also giving away land in 1424 that pretty much confirms his age and makes him fairly well off.

 !Source: http://search.shropshirehistory.org.uk/collections/getrecord/CCA_XMO_1037_3_91/